JunmingZhang/surgical_tool_tracking_research/README.md

 - [MedCVR Unity](https://mcsscm.utm.utoronto.ca/medcvr/medcvr-unity/-/tree/feature/new_tool_dataset/)
 - [MedCVR ML](https://mcsscm.utm.utoronto.ca/medcvr/medcvr-ml)

+## Projects
+If you want my Unity simulated datasets, videos and Deeplabcut projects, please download [here](https://drive.google.com/drive/folders/1xO3weKO6HXfrmlAgQ3DJIAcdq5w3elkp?usp=sharing).
+The size is large so I cannot upload it.
+You can run make_video.py and create_project.py at first to generate the video for training from the Unity simulated dataset and create the Deeplabcut project, then run create_training_set.ipynb to label the data by generating .h5 and .csv file (before running this script, copy the image folder from the Unity simulated dataset and paste at the labeled-data folder), finally run train_and_evaluation to train the model, remember to update config.yaml in project based on your needs.
+You can just try the training process with projects I have created in the link above.

 ## References
 _copied and pasted from project description page_
 - D'Ettorre et al. "Accelerating Surgical Robotics Research: Reviewing 10 Years of Research with the dVRK." arXiv preprint arXiv:2104.09869 (2021).  https://arxiv.org/abs/2104.09869